 Another interesting thing about Broomfield, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 Like elsewhere in America, most people in Broomfield use a private automobile to get to work.
 But notably, a substantial number of Broomfield‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in Broomfield in 2010 was $38,706, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $154,824 for a family of four.
-However, Broomfield contains both very wealthy and poor people as well.
+The per capita income in Broomfield in 2018 was $51,461, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $205,844 for a family of four.

-Broomfield is a somewhat ethnically-diverse city.
+Broomfield is a very ethnically-diverse city.
 The people who call Broomfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Broomfield residents report their race to be White, followed by Asian.
 Broomfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.64% of the city’s residents.
-Important ancestries of people in Broomfield include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 12.60% of the city’s residents.
+Important ancestries of people in Broomfield include German, English, Irish, Italian, and French.

 The most common language spoken in Broomfield is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Chinese.